Fort Hood Three: Legal cases

 The court cases of the Fort Hood Three were among several early legal trials during the Vietnam War involving U.S. military personnel refusing orders and going to jail.
 The Three underwent two separate legal proceedings with numerous stages as they both sued the government in Federal Court while being court-martialed by the military.
-They argued in their suit and court-martials that the war was illegal and immoral, while the military charged them with refusing direct orders to board a plane bound for Vietnam.
+They argued in their suit and courts-martial that the war was illegal and immoral, while the military charged them with refusing direct orders to board a plane bound for Vietnam.
 The Federal suit was filed on June 30, 1966, in Washington, D.C., the same day as their initial public announcement.
 The suit, an application for a permanent injunction to bar the military from shipping them to Southeast Asia, was filed by their attorney, Stanley Faulkner.
 However, because the Three were ordered to board the plane before their suit could be heard, they were court-martialed before their hearing in Federal Court.

 The military at first considered charging the Three with the "uttering of disloyal statements with intent to cause disaffection and disloyalty among the members of the military service and civilian population."
 They had been arrested and held under "administrative restriction" at Fort Dix in New Jersey while the Army deliberated.
 Instead, on July 14, 1966, the Army released them with orders to board a plane at McGuire Air Force Base bound for Vietnam.
 When the Three refused this order, they were rearrested and charged with "insubordination."
 The Three's attorney said "he believed the Army carefully maneuvered his clients into a court-martial situation", probably preferring to avoid the legal issues around free speech.